patelvinay/ACME-Customers-JSF-JPA-Bootstrap/README.md

 # ACME-Customers-JSF-JPA-Bootstrap

-1.Use JSF in conjunction with new EE components: EJBs and JPA 2.Create a Model class for JPA with all appropriate mappings 3.Use a JSF @ViewScopedManaged Bean
+1.Use JSF in conjunction with new EE components: EJBs and JPA<br/>
+2.Create a Model class for JPA with all appropriate mappings 3.Use a JSF @ViewScopedManaged Bean
 4.Add Validation to JSF Views